 Symbols Of Friendship Around The World

-Updated February 04, 2020
+Updated November 18, 2020

-Reviewer Laura Angers
+Medically Reviewed By: Laura Angers

-Whether you’re looking for ways to show a friend your affection, or are simply curious about symbols of friendship around the world, here are some symbols of friendship and their meanings.
+Whether you’re looking for ways to show a friend your affection or are simply curious about symbols of friendship around the world, here are some symbols of friendship and their meanings.

-Things That We Wear
+Things We Wear

 For people in the United States, the friendship bracelet is one of the most recognizable symbols of friendship.
 Friendship bracelets are significant partly because they are almost always handmade by the friends involved.
 Traditionally, you make a wish when the bracelet is tied on, and if the bracelet falls off naturally—because the threads that tie it have worn through—the wish will come true!
 On the other hand, it is bad luck to remove a friendship bracelet.
 This is usually an indication that the relationship has cooled.

 Not all symbols of friendship are meant to be permanent.
 Sometimes they are small, temporary reminders from one person to another of the love and faithfulness between them.
 Flowers are one such expression of friendship.